Phase 2 Study of Chemoperfusion Treatment with Cisplatin in Patients with Malignant Pleural Mesothelioma Recruiting

 Though Phase 3 studies often take years to complete, once the treatment has been proven to “work well against a specific cancer, doctors can apply for FDA approval.”
 If FDA standards are met, the Administration approves the treatment for specific use.

-Have you been diagnosed with mesothelioma?
-Let MesotheliomaGroup.com help you locate studies that are actively recruiting for therapies such as TACP treatment with cisplatin, methotrexate and gemcitabine.
-These groundbreaking therapies could be effective in helping treat your specific type of mesothelioma.
-Call our Advocates toll free at 1-888-708-5660 for support or e-mail email@example.com.
+Studies are actively recruiting for therapies such as TACP treatment with cisplatin, methotrexate and gemcitabine.
+These groundbreaking therapies could be effective in helping treat specifics type of mesothelioma.

 "Bela Kis, MD, PhD."
 Moffitt Cancer Center.
 H. Lee Moffitt Cancer Center & Research Institute, 2017.
 Web.
 03 May 2017.